 Introduction to Movement Impairment

-Impairments and injuries to the human movement system will rarely involve only one structure being affected.
+Impairments and injuries to the human movement system will rarely involve only one affected structure.

-Impairments, like we stated early, leads to many compensations and adaptations in the other systems.
+Impairments, as we stated early, lead to many compensations and adaptations in the other systems.

-If one thing is not in alignment, then the other things higher in the human movement system or kinetic chain, will be affected.
+If one thing is not aligned, the other things higher in the human movement system or kinetic chain will be affected.
 We see tissue fatigue or breakdown leading to alterations in the efficiency neuromuscularly.

 This then leads to altered sensorimotor integration.

-Next we have altered force-couple relationship and altered arthrokinematics and altered length-tension relationship.
+Next, we have altered force-couple relationships and altered arthrokinematics and altered length-tension relationships.

 All of these together in that order will lead to a noticeable dysfunction in the body.

-These are the deviations from your ideal posture that we are able to see when standing still.
+These are the deviations from your ideal posture that we can see when standing still.

-They essentially represent the situations where someone is said to have poor posture.
+They essentially represent situations where someone is said to have poor posture.

-Some common malalignments are things like joint dysfunctions and myofascial adhesions leading to chronic poor posture.
+Some common malalignments are joint dysfunctions and myofascial adhesions leading to poor chronic posture.